TrinhRobin/OCml_practical-exercises/README.md

 # OCml_practical-exercises
-Small exerices for practising the "language of the Gods" OCml
+Small exercices for practising the "language of the Gods" OCml